Ode 1: I shall open my mouth, /

 Glory to Thy power, O Lord.

-Ode 5: The whole world was amazed at thy venerable entry: /
+Ode 5: The whole world was amazed at thy divine glory: /

 for thou, O Virgin who hast not known wedlock, /